liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

         * 0 is the trivial predictor,

-        * 1 is the dense output predictor,
+        * 1 is the maximum order (dense output) predictor,

-	* 2 is the dense output predictor that decreases the polynomial degree for more distant RK stages,
+	* 2 is the variable order predictor, that decreases the polynomial degree for more distant RK stages,

-        * 3 is the dense output predictor to max order for early RK stages, and a first-order predictor for distant RK stages,
+        * 3 is the cutoff order predictor, that uses the maximum order for early RK stages, and a first-order predictor for distant RK stages,

-        * 4 is the bootstrap predictor.
+        * 4 is the bootstrap predictor, that uses a second-order predictor based on only information within the current step.

    **Return value:**
       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKode memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:** This function is designed only for advanced ARKode usage.
+   **Notes:** The default value is 3.
+If *method* is set to an undefined value, the trivial predictor will be used.